katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 The project will involve regular meetings to review progress and discuss obstacles, either in person or via WhatsApp.

 **Roles & Responsibilities (Shared by Two People):**
--	Project Manager: Oversees project timelines, budget, and task allocation.
+-	Project Manager: Oversees project timelines and task allocation.
 -	Frontend Developer: Builds the user interface using React.
 -	Backend Developer: Sets up the Node.js server and manages the database.
 -	Designer: Designs UI/UX, wireframes, and prototypes.